bburns/PyVoyager/README.md

 - No command line interface
 - Able to piece together a movie from complete volumes, but no target discrimination
 - Uses Blob detection and Hough circle detection for centering
+- Uses RAW images, which worked alright for some of the Jupiter images, but not Neptune, which has brighter backgrounds

 Made movie for Jupiter approach from volumes 5104-5105.